exogen/graphbrainz/README.md

 ### As a standalone server

-Run the included `

-` executable to start the server.
+Run the included `graphbrainz` executable to start the server.
 The server is configured using [environment variables](#environment-variables).

 ```sh